JUST LET KIDS PLAY!

 There’s a lot to discuss here, but first it’s important to acknowledge this draft rule has already caused serious stress and confusion for the trans, nonbinary, and intersex community.
 The actual rule is one short paragraph, but it’s accompanied by 114 long pages of “preamble”—these 114 pages could be improved to add clarity, because right now even some experts have differing predictions about how this rule will play out in the future.

 The fear and anger in our community is completely valid, especially in a context where our opponents have ramped up efforts to bully and criminalize trans people in a coordinated, national strategy to ban our existence and, ultimately, enforce conformity with sex stereotypes that harm everyone.
 While the vast majority of people in the U.S. actually want strong civil rights laws protecting LGBTQI+ people, a handful of well-funded extremists have drowned out this support and monopolized the conversation on trans and nonbinary rights.
 (Spoiler alert, it’s no accident anti-trans extremists overlap with villains from the anti-abortion movement and full-on white supremacists and misogynists – they’re all creepily trying to control other people’s bodies!)
-In this moment, the LGBTQI+ community is concerned that some political leaders who promised us their support have become enmeshed by fear, following to follow through and eroding long-term trust.
+In this moment, the LGBTQI+ community is concerned that some political leaders who promised us their support have become enmeshed by fear, failing to follow through and eroding long-term trust.
 That’s unacceptable.
 NWLC recognizes that “compromising” with anti-trans extremists threatens the lives and health of many girls and women, especially trans women, gender nonconforming women, and intersex women.

 With that in mind, let’s dig into the pending Title IX athletics rule, which clarifies the high level of review schools must pass through if seeking to limit trans, nonbinary or intersex students’ ability to play sex-separated school sports.
 Just like NWLC has been saying for years, this rule affirms that anti-trans sports bans are, and have always been, illegal.
 It’s fantastic to see action by the federal government that would spell death to the 21 state categorical sports bans that exclude all transgender, nonbinary, and intersex students from playing!
 This is a huge step towards protecting the rights of transgender, nonbinary, and intersex students under Title IX to play alongside their peers.